How to restore a Exchange mailbox to another mailbox during deletion

 New-MailboxRestoreRequest -SourceMailbox 04784e3d-ccc7-46af-bc0d-a556710fdd57 -TargetMailbox 775f1478-be65-4607-90c6-818a2d1561e9 -AllowLegacyDNMismatch -Verbose

-The mailbox restore has been started in Exchange Online
+The mailbox restore was started in Exchange Online

 The MailboxRestoreRequest is a job that will restore the mailbox to the new mailbox. (target)